dime-worldbank/dime-account-admin/instructions/dime-become-member.md

 #### 2. Send email to the DIME GitHub account admins

-You must submit this terms and conditions from your World Bank email.
+**You must submit this terms and conditions from your World Bank email.**
+It is ok if your GitHub account is associated with a private email, but to be added as a member of the DIME account you must have an active WB email.
 If you are still in the process of setting up your World Bank email, then you can not yet request access to the DIME Account.
 If you need access to one or several individual repositories in the meanwhile,